How to protect your drink from being spiked

 Avoid punch bowls and jugs of cocktails where you can, as these are probably the easiest targets for drink spiking.

-Don't accept drinks from strangers.
-Even if someone you know or trust offers to buy you one, always go to the bar with them and watch it being made so you're confident it hasn't been tampered with before you get your hands on it.
+Never take drinks from strangers.
+Even if someone you know or trust offers to buy you one, always go to the bar with them.
+Watch it being made so you're confident it hasn't been tampered with before you get your hands on it.

-It's almost impossible to time your drinks, toilet breaks and trips to the smoking area (where you often can't take your drink) perfectly so that you don't need to leave your drink behind, but try to avoid this as much as possible.
+It's almost impossible to time your drinks, toilet breaks and trips to the smoking area perfectly.
+However, always avoid leaving your drink unattended.

-Even if you leave your glass on a table with a bunch of friends, the chances are they're not going to be paying super close attention.
+Even if you leave your glass on a table with a bunch of friends, the chances are they won't be paying close attention.
 It's much safer to finish up your drink before going anywhere.

 That being said, don't go crazy and down a double vodka coke just so you don't have to leave it behind.
 Be sensible and try to go to the smoking area or toilet before you get another drink.